exercism/csharp/docs/GENERATORS.md

 Some test methods want to verify that an exception is being thrown.

-An example of this is the [rna-transcription](https://github.com/exercism/csharp/blob/master/generators/Exercises/Generators/RnaTranscription.cs) generator, which defines that some test methods should throws an `ArgumentException`:
+An example of this is the [rna-transcription](https://github.com/exercism/csharp/blob/master/generators/Exercises/Generators/RnaTranscription.cs) generator, which defines that some of its test methods should throw an `ArgumentException`:

 ```csharp
 protected override void UpdateTestMethod(TestMethod testMethod)